anerli/obsidian/README.md

 Nice purple colors.

+Designed for Python but maybe sorta works with other stuff.

-Don't mine without a diamond pickaxe.
+Requires a diamond pickaxe to properly mine.